intel/IoTKit-code-samples/README.md

 # Code Samples for Intel® oneAPI IoT Toolkit

+## Notice

+We are in the process of moving all Intel oneAPI code samples to a different open source repository: https://github.com/oneapi-src/oneAPI-samples.
+The current repository will be deprecated in the near future.

 | *Component* | *Code Sample* | *Target Hardware Device* | *Short Description* |
 |:---|---|:---:|---|
 | **Intel® C++ Compiler** | | | |